Semipullbacks of labelled Markov processes

 That proves the claim.
 It follows that if $f\iin (U+\real f_0)^+$ then

-To prove that $\Phi^x(f_0)$ is a measurable function of $x$ for every $f\iin U$, fix a countable basis $C$ of $U$ such that $1\iin C$ and define $\widetilde{U}$ to be the set of finite linear combinations of elements of $C$ with rational coefficients.
+To prove that $\Phi^x(f_0)$ is a measurable function of $x$, fix a countable basis $C$ of $U$ such that $1\iin C$ and define $\widetilde{U}$ to be the set of finite linear combinations of elements of $C$ with rational coefficients.
 Then

 so that $x\mapsto \Phi^x(f_0)$ is the infimum of a countable set of measurable functions. \end{proof}